murphye/tame-spring-microservices-graphql/README.md

 1. **pic-service:** Returns JSON with Pic metadata
 2. **user-service:** Returns JSON for User data
 3. **like-service:** Returns JSON for Users who liked Pics
-4. **pictograph-gateway** Returns JSON with an aggregation of Pics, Users, and Likes
+4. **pictograph-gateway** Returns JSON with data aggregated from Pics, Users, and Likes

+**pictograph-gateway** uses GraphQL Stiching implemented with Lilo to combine the results from the other 3 services.

 ## Sample Results